 Interest and amortization of deferred financing costs incurred on funds used to construct the Group's casino gaming and entertainment resort facilities during the active construction period are capitalized.
 The capitalization of interest and amortization of deferred financing costs cease once a project is substantially completed or development activity is suspended for more than a brief period.
 To the extent that funds are borrowed specifically for the purpose of obtaining a qualifying asset, the entity shall determine the amount of borrowing costs eligible for capitalization as the actual borrowing costs incurred on that borrowing during the period less any investment income on the temporary investment of those borrowings.
-If an entity borrows funds generally and uses them for the purpose of obtaining a qualifying asset, the entity shall determine the amount of borrowing costs of borrowing costs eligible for capitalization rate shall be the weighted average of the borrowing costs applicable to the borrowings of the entity that are outstanding during the period, other than borrowings made specifically for the purpose of obtaining a qualifying asset.
+If an entity borrows funds generally and uses them for the purpose of obtaining a qualifying asset, the entity shall determine the amount of borrowing costs eligible for capitalization by applying a capitalization rate to the expenditures on that asset.
+The capitalization rate shall be the weighted average of the borrowing costs applicable to the borrowings of the entity that are outstanding during the period, other than borrowings made specifically for the purpose of obtaining a qualifying asset.

-For the years ended December 31, 2017, 2016 and 2015, total interest expenses incurred amounted to P2,822,963, P2,882,675 and P2,803,699, of which P2,435, P8,823 and P82,746 were capitalized, respectively.
+For the years ended December 31, 2017, 2016 and 2015, total interest expenses incurred amounted to ₱2,822,963, ₱2,882,675 and ₱2,803,699, of which ₱2,435, ₱8,823 and ₱82,746 were capitalized, respectively.
 No amortization of deferred financing costs was capitalized for the years ended December 31, 2017, 2016 and 2015.